What the heck is going on, you ask? Say hello to Tersus.

 Google’s OpenSocial

 Google’s OpenSocial is definitely a shot across the bow of Facebook.
 Google’s idea is to create a common API that can be accessed by any social network to exchange data with them.
-Out of the gate, Google’s already gotten support from Engage.com, Friendster, hi5, Hyves, imeem, LinkedIn, MySpace, Ning, Oracle, orkut, Plaxo, Salesforce.com, Six Apart (Vox, LiveJournal, … Read the rest of this item
+Out of the gate, Google’s already gotten support from Engage.com, Friendster, hi5, Hyves, imeem, LinkedIn, MySpace, Ning, Oracle, orkut, Plaxo, Salesforce.com, Six Apart … Read the rest of this item

 This item was posted by Chris Harrison.